Updated on June 9, 2022

 Here is the bigger picture.

 – The executive team includes the sales director or CRO and the account executives (AEs).
 Among other things, their common ground is found in tracking revenue metrics that make up the sales strategy.
-They analyze the sales pipeline, track the sales expense and take care of sales productivity by providing regular training.
+They analyze the sales pipeline, track and use expense automations, and take care of sales productivity by providing regular training.

 – The account managers (AMs) together with the customer success team are on the same quest – nurturing a strong relationship with their existing clients, upselling with an account-based approach, and maintaining customer satisfaction.